harrylu99/blog/docs/js/Prototype.md

 ![prototype 3](../images/prototype3.png)

-☕Take a break and here is the summary example of all we have talked about.
+☕ Take a break and here is the summary example of all we have talked about.

 ```
 function Person() {